FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 <img src="images/step_2.3.png"><br/>

+> **NOTE:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
+In such a case, you will see a **'Layer already Exists'** message instead of the **'Pushed'** message  in the above output.

 # Deploy the application to Kubernetes
 1. Use the Explorer to edit `deployment.yaml` in this directory.
 The path to this file is `CC201/labs/3_K8sScaleAndUpdate/`.
 You need to insert your namespace where it says `<my_namespace>`.
 Make sure to save the file when you're done.
 >> **NOTE**: To know your namespace, run `echo $MY_NAMESPACE` in the terminal